jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 2. Throw extra money at the smallest balance.
 3. Roll that payment into the next-smallest balance.

-It’s not mathematically optimal, but seeing progress fast can feel amazing—and keep you going.
+It's not mathematically optimal, but seeing progress fast can feel amazing—and keep you going.

 **Research backing:** A 2016 study in the Journal of Consumer Research found that people who used the snowball method were more likely to successfully eliminate their debt than those who focused on high-interest debt first, primarily due to the motivational effect of achieving small wins.